 The student's performance, not the instructor, determines the course grade.
 No additional work will be given after the final exam to supplement a course grade.
-Grades are given based solely on student performance, not on needs or for any personal reasons.
+Grades are given based solely on student performance, not needs or any personal reasons.

 Coursework Weight

-3 Midterm Tests (@ 15% each) 45%
+3 Midterm Tests (3 @ 15%) 45%

-MindTap Assignments 30%
+MindTap Assignments 25%

-Discussion forum 10%
+Media article assignment (1@ 10% each) 10%

 Attendance (physical) 10%

-FT assignment 5%
+Attendance (online) 10%

 TOTAL 100%

-ABOUT ECON 2301 IN CORE CURRICULUM
+ABOUT ECON2301 IN THE CORE CURRICULUM